All India Institute of Medical Sciences, Raipur: Campus

 AIIMS Raipur is located on GE Road, near the Tatibandh Gurudwara in Raipur.
-Built at a cost of ₹840 crore, AIIMS Raipur is spread over an area of 103.63 acre, where the hospital and college complex occupies 63.85 acre while residential complex is on 39.78 acre.
+Built at a cost of ₹840 crore, AIIMS Raipur is spread over an area of 103.63 acre, where the hospital and college complex occupies 63.85 acre while a separate residential complex in Kabir Nagar is on 39.78 acre.

 Being located in an easily accessible location in the major city of Raipur, the institute answers to the medical needs of a majority of the population of Central India including Chhattisgarh, parts of eastern Maharashtra (Vidarbha Region), Madhya Pradesh and Odisha.
 The college is 26 kilometers from Swami Vivekananda Airport and 10.6 kilometers from Raipur Junction railway station.

 Its campus houses several hospitals and institutions in addition to Medical College Hospital (MCH), including the College of Nursing, Dental College, State Virology Lab, etc.

 Rankings

 The institute is ranked 38th among medical colleges in India in 2024 by the National Institutional Ranking Framework (NIRF) medical ranking.